enigma-deco3801/data/codebases/backend/Overview.md

 #### 1.5 Write consistent code
 - Refactors are encouraged.
 Make sure you explain the changes in the PR.
 - Comments are encouraged, but the code should be simple and self-explanatory.
+- Code should always be formatted using the VS Code  `Prettier` extension.
 - The codebase should be free of problems and warnings, and devoid of linter errors.
 No unused imports or variables.
 Parameter Doc strings are not needed.
 This is handled by TypeScript & VS Code automatically.
 - Take advantage of type inference.
 Do not manually give everything a type. https://www.youtube.com/watch?v=RmGHnYUqQ4k
 - Try not to use the TypeScript keyword `any` to be used in the codebase.
 Add a comment for explanation if you're using it.
 Either get the variable type inferred or manually type it.
 All packages have to be TypeScript friendly or at least have a TypeScript definition file (usually `index.d.ts` in `node_modules`).
 Sometimes `yarn add -D @types/<package_name>` is needed for JavaScript packages.